srtee/lammps-USER-CONP2/README.md

 5. precalculation, storage, and vectorization for massive speedups in long-range electrostatic calculations
 6. output of total induced charge as a fix scalar
 7. (experimental) bugfixes to make fix work across multiple 'run's and in reruns
+8. no longer outputs amatrix and inv_a_matrix by default

 as well as miscellaneous bugfixes and updates.